sunsided/FCND-Estimation-CPP/README.md

 ### Attitude Estimation by Complementary Filter

+In theory, gyro data could be integrated constantly in order to obtain an attitude estimate.
+Due to the noise characteristics of a gyro sensor however and the fact that it gets integrated with every update, this approach performing extremely badly and results in noticeable drift.

+To mitigate, a complementary filter-type solution can be used that combines attitude from integrated gyro roll rates with direct attitude estimation from the accelerometer, thus combining fast updates from the gyro with long-term stability of the accelerometer.

-In order to perform attitude estimation, the starter code used a simple integration scheme like so:
+In order to first perform attitude estimation from the gyro, the starter code used a simple integration scheme like so:

 ```c++
 auto predictedPitch = pitchEst + dtIMU * gyro.y;